Rik Mayall: 2010–2014

 In April 2010, Motivation Records released Mayall's England Football anthem "Noble England" for the 2010 FIFA World Cup which he recorded with producer Dave Loughran at Brick Lane Studios in London.
 The release, on 26 April, was designed to coincide with St George's Day and the baptism of Shakespeare.
 On the track, Mayall performs an adapted speech from Shakespeare's Henry V. In June 2010, the official BBC Match of the Day compilation CD (2010 Edition) was released by Sony/Universal featuring Noble England.
 After Mayall's death in 2014, a campaign led by Jon Morter began to get "Noble England" to No. 1 during the 2014 FIFA World Cup.
-It rapidly climbed the official charts in the United Kingdom and reached no. 7.
+It rapidly climbed the official charts in the United Kingdom and reached No. 7.

-In September 2010, an audio book, narrated by Mayall, Cutey and the Sofaguard was released by Digital Download.
+In September 2010, an audiobook, narrated by Mayall, Cutey and the Sofaguard was released by Digital Download.
 The book was written by Chris Wade and released by Wisdom Twins Books.
 In the same month, Mayall played the voice of Roy's Dad and recorded five episodes of animation In November 2010, Mayall provided narrative for five different characters for CDs accompanying children's books published by Clickety Books.
 The books aid speech and language development by bombarding the child with troublesome sound targets.
 He recorded introductions and narratives for the titles.

 On 5 March 2011, Mayall appeared on Let's Dance for Comic Relief in which he came on stage and attacked Ade Edmondson with a frying pan during his performance of The Dying Swan ballet.
 Edmondson mentioned backstage that it was the first time in eight years they had done something like that together and claimed Mayall had left with a small bump on his head.
 It would be the last time the duo performed together in public.